DataDog/datadog-agent/docs/agent/secrets.md

 - Have at least `exec` right for the owner.

 Also:
-- The executable will not share any environment variables with the agent.
+- The executable will share the same environment variables than agent.
 - Never output sensitive information on STDERR.
 If the binary exit with a different status code than `0` the agent will log the standard error output of the executable to ease troubleshooting.